itskarelleh/animal-kingdom-database/.github/ISSUE_TEMPLATE/animal_bio_update.md

 ---
-name: Animal
+name: Animal Bio
-about: Give suggestions on animals to add to the database
+about: Adds or updates the bio of an animal
-title: '🐾 [ANIMAL] Write a suitable title'
+title: '🐾 [ANIMAL BIO] Needed for <add name of animal>'
 labels: 'animal-bio'
 assignees: ''
 ---